View large image | More photos

 If all this sounds like a tourist attraction lifted from Disney, be assured it is not.
 It all works.
 The effect is bold and, at least in this part of the world, unique.
 That's mainly due to the beautiful, often sensational, nature of the grounds the course is routed on and through.

-  The front nine of Olde Stonewall is a lovely walk through rural Pennsylvania, essentially lowcountry in nature, but when you get to the back nine, the golf course soars up there higher even than the castle/clubhouse.
-The holes, especially Nos.
+The front nine of Olde Stonewall is a lovely walk through rural Pennsylvania, but when you get to the back nine, the golf course soars up there higher even than the castle/clubhouse.
+The holes, especially nos.
 11-16, take you high up over Lawrence County and wow you with the views at the same time they wow you with the actual golf.

 This is a beautiful golf course that deserves the recognition it has received from the golf establishment: Golf magazine has rated it one of the top 10 public golf courses in the U.S., and Golf Digest has included it in its 100 Greatest Public Courses, for example.

 First of all, the conditioning is superb, from the bentgrass tee boxes to the bentgrass fairways to the bentgrass greens.